ThePyWizard/Dry-Fruit-Offline-Billing-System/README.md

 And when they proceed to pay

-using cash on delivery option or
+- using cash on delivery option or
 ![image](https://user-images.githubusercontent.com/91713896/141605083-83c9155d-6f61-4c51-b256-224ffb112e75.png)

-by net banking
+- by net banking
 ![image](https://user-images.githubusercontent.com/91713896/141605121-4b98127b-e567-46e6-bc1a-033c4d9e3ae6.png)

-After purchase a message will pop-up
+- After purchase a message will pop-up
 ![image](https://user-images.githubusercontent.com/91713896/141605145-324b3366-c196-4e14-9764-4467180e5458.png)

-Thats all about my project.
+- Thats all about my project.

-This project is not made by proffesionals, this was my school time project so some limitations might be there.
+- This project was not made by proffesionals, this was my school time project so some limitations might be there.
 So please forgive any mistakes that I made and I will try to improve it.